Geography of Uzbekistan

-Uzbekistan is a country of Central Asia, located north of Turkmenistan and Afghanistan.
-With an area of 447,000 square kilometers (approximately the size of Spain or California), Uzbekistan stretches 1425 km from west to east and 930 km from north to south.
-It borders Turkmenistan to the southwest, Kazakhstan to the north, and Tajikistan and Kyrgyzstan to the south and east.
-Uzbekistan also has four small exclaves in Turkmenistan.
+Uzbekistan is a country in Central Asia, located north of Turkmenistan and Afghanistan.
+With an area of approximately 448,900 square kilometers, Uzbekistan stretches 1425 km from west to east and 930 km from north to south.
+It borders Turkmenistan to the southwest, Kazakhstan to the north and Tajikistan and Kyrgyzstan to the south and east.
+Uzbekistan also has four small exclaves in Kyrgyzstan.

-Uzbekistan is not only one of the larger Central Asian states but also the only Central Asian state to border all of the other four.
+Uzbekistan is the only Central Asian state to border all of the other four.
 Uzbekistan also shares a short border with Afghanistan to the south.
 As the Caspian Sea is an inland sea with no direct link to the oceans, Uzbekistan is one of only two "doubly landlocked" countries—countries completely surrounded by other landlocked countries.
 The other is Liechtenstein.